Community Challenge Overview

 Conservators and cultural heritage professionals inherently care about sustainability - preservation of cultural heritage is linked to preservation of humanity and our planet.
 We have seen the positive impact we can have as a profession by coming together to engage and discuss with open minds the best routes to tackle the global challenges we face.
-Now, as we tackle one of the biggest health, economic and environmental crises of our time, this approach is needed more than ever to ensure we collectively emerge from this stronger, sustainable, more informed, more aware, and ready for the future.
-So, what are we actually doing to be more sustainable?
-How can we engage?
+Now, as we tackle one of the biggest health, economic and environmental crises of our time, what are we actually doing to be more sustainable?
+How can we all engage in the climate agenda?

-The Sustainability and Climate Action Community Challenge aims to answer questions on sustainable practices and the future, examining the importance of a renewed commitment to sustainability and how we can incorporate sustainability into our plans for reopening and for the future.
+The Sustainability and Climate Action Community Challenge aims to answer your questions on sustainable practices, examining the importance of a renewed commitment to sustainability and how we can incorporate sustainability into our plans for reopening and for the future.

-The Special Interest Community for Sustainability, championed by Sarah Stannage, IIC Executive Director and Caitlin Southwick, of Ki Culture and Sustainability in Conservation, will facilitate a series of meetings and webinars with the help of IIC’s friends at Julie’s Bicycle throughout 2020 and into 2021.
+The Special Interest Community for Sustainability, is championed by Sarah Stannage, IIC Executive Director and Caitlin Southwick, of Sustainability in Conservation, with a facilitated series of programmes and events with the help of IIC’s friends at Julie’s Bicycle as well as wider partnership network throughout 2020 and 2021 in the lead up to COP 26.

 29 July 2020